|UCAS code||See course options||Duration|

 Additional Fees and Charges Information for Law (Jurisprudence) Course II

-Students in Paris may be able to apply for housing benefit, which in 2018/19 was about €165 a month (this may change following the UK’s departure from the EU).
+Students in Paris may be able to apply for housing benefit, which in 2019/20 was about €165 a month.

 As you will be studying a full year of courses in your host university we do not recommend that you plan to do any regular paid work while you are away.
 For information about living costs on your year abroad, please see the website below for the relevant country:

 Currently, eligible UK students can continue to access living costs funding from the UK government (Student Finance agencies) during their year abroad.
 However, the level of government funding available to UK students on a year abroad may vary as a result of the UK’s departure from the EU.
 UK students from a lower-income households with means-tested assessments will remain eligible for Oxford’s generous bursary provision.
 For UK students with a shortfall in their finances, the University’s Student Support Fund can provide additional assistance.
 Travel or hardship grants may also be available through your college.
 You can find the latest information here.

 Course data from Discover Uni provides applicants with statistics about undergraduate life at Oxford.
 But there is so much more to an Oxford degree that the numbers can’t convey.

 College tutorials are central to teaching at Oxford.
 Typically, they take place in your college and are led by your academic tutor(s) who teach as well as do their own research.
 Students will also receive teaching in a variety of other ways, depending on the course.
 This will include lectures and classes, and may include laboratory work and fieldwork.
 However, tutorials offer a level of personalised attention from academic experts unavailable at most universities.